 - Using a sub-protocol called Encapsulation Header to hide certain packet information, including the sender’s identity, during transmission.

 These two key features, along with others, keep your data and identity private online.

 Tunnelling, encryption and authenticated connections: these are the three fundamental features that make VPN security work.

-ExpressVPN takes every measure to secure your Internet connection and keep out prying eyes. .
-For more information, take our tour.
+ExpressVPN takes every measure to secure your Internet connection and keep out prying eyes.
+For more information, take a tour of ExpressVPN.